mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/10-manage_run_tasks.md

 - Task status changes to completed
 - Visual indicators update appropriately (checkmark, color change, etc.)
-- If applicable, run progress indicators update to reflect the completed task
+- Run progress indicators at the top of the section is updated to reflect the completed task.
 - Any notifications or messages related to task completion are triggered

 **Step 3**

 1. Tap on a completed task
 2. Mark it as incomplete
-3. Assign a task to yourself or another user (if applicable)
+3. Assign a task to yourself or another user (if applicable) from Web/ Desktop.

 **Expected**